 Other people’s stories

 In terms of his own campaigning ambitions, Nic has backed the UK’s first racing academy for disabled drivers, is an ambassador for charities such as Speed of Sight and is in demand as a motivational speaker.
 He aims to build on his profile to bring the stories of other people with disabilities to light.

 “I feel like I’m leading a positive life for disabled people and showing what can be achieved with a disability.
 In the next three to five years I want to bring other disabled people to the fore to hear about their story.
 There are so many people in this world with a story who don’t have the ability to share it but when you share your story, it creates a feel-good factor.

 “I also hope to do more on TV so that people sitting at home who don’t know anything about motorsport, suddenly see me and see that, if I can do it, your son can do it, your daughter can do it, you can do it.”

 "YOU’VE GOT TO BE PROUD OF WHO YOU ARE.
 I CAME TO AN UNDERSTANDING WHERE, TO ME, [NON-DISABLED] PEOPLE ALL WALKED THE SAME WAY AND WEREN’T ANY DIFFERENT FROM ONE PERSON TO THE NEXT WHERE I WAS UNIQUE.
 AND I STARTED TO BE PROUD OF BEING UNIQUE AND BEING DIFFERENT.” - NICOLAS HAMILTON

-Nicolas Hamilton is speaking at the ASCL Annual Conference at the ICC Birmingham, 11-12 March 2022 – find out more and book your place at www.ascl.org.uk/annualconference
+Nicolas Hamilton spoke at the ASCL Annual Conference at the ICC Birmingham, 11-12 March 2022 – find out more about this year's event and book your place at www.ascl.org.uk/annualconference

 Freelance Education Writer